My Sweeten Story: A Wall-to-Wall Backyard Deck in Brooklyn

 Solving the rain problem

 Henry and I knew we wanted a deck with built-in seating, and we loved the modern look of horizontal fencing.
-We liked bluestone and wanted to incorporate it.
+We liked bluestone pavers and wanted to incorporate it.
 But our first concern was to identify and solve some engineering problems.
 We’d had a water issue in our fence-enclosed backyard since we bought the place—flooding whenever it rained.
 We needed a contractor who could fix that.

 Seeking the right expertise